Skip to the content

 The Board also works to ensure that within the Group there exists a culture that is free from discrimination and harassment in any form.
 The Board ensures that the Company complies with Israeli legislation known as the Israeli Equal Rights for People with Disabilities Law, 5748-1988 to ensure that appropriate consideration is given to employees with disabilities.
 The Company is also in full compliance with Israeli legislation known as the Law of Equal Opportunity at Work, 1988, which requires an employer not to discriminate amongst employees on account of sex, sexual tendencies, personal status and various other forms of discrimination.

-The 2022 Annual General Meeting (“AGM”) was held on Wednesday 21 December 2022.
+The 2024 Annual General Meeting (“AGM”) was held on Thursday 19 December 2024.
 The results of voting were published via the Regulatory News Service and on the Company’s website at www.batm.com.
-The Chairman and CFO attended the AGM in person and the CEO attended virtually, with a facility also being made available for shareholders to attend remotely and ask questions.
+The Chairman, CEO, CFO and a Non-executive Director attended the AGM in person.